 Supported operating systems

 The client application, the piece of the software you communicate with, can run virtually on any operating system.
-For example Ain INDIGO Imager suite, runs on Linux and Windows and CloudMakers astrophotography suite runs on MacOS and maintain the highest compatibility with INDIGO, but there are also third party clients with full (e.g. APT and PixInsight with an INDIGO plug-in) or limited compatibility (e.g. Ekos).
+For example Ain INDIGO Imager suite, runs on Linux and Windows and CloudMakers INDIGO A1 runs on macOS, iOS and iPadOS and maintain the highest compatibility with INDIGO, but there are also third party clients with full (e.g. APT and PixInsight with an INDIGO plug-in) or limited compatibility (e.g. Ekos).
 You can also use any ASCOM 6.5+ based software and use it with the so-called ALPACA agent, a bridge between INDIGO and ASCOM/ALPACA.

-On the other hand the server, the piece of software which communicates with the devices, can run only in Linux or macOS for now.
+On the other hand the server, the piece of software which communicates with the devices, runs on Linux and macOS for now.
+The Windows version of the server is coming, and you can follow which drivers are already ported to it in the list of device drivers.

-So if both the server and client run on the same machine, you're limited to unix systems like Linux or macOS.
-If they run on different machines (it is often called a distributed setup) you can also use Windows on the client side.
+So if both the server and client run on the same machine, you are limited to Linux or macOS until the Windows server is released.
+If they run on different machines (it is often called a distributed setup) you can use Windows, iOS or iPadOS on the client side today.

 Even if you have only a Windows machine and if you're not a Linux guru, you're not necessarily out of luck.
 With a tinny and cheap Linux microcomputer like RaspberryPi and INDIGO Sky software prepared for it you can easily build a distributed setup without deeper knowledge.
 In addition, INDIGO Sky can be used even without true client software.
 It contains a nearly full featured webGUI which can be used on any computer or mobile device.